HeteroSTA3D API Reference

 Description

-Searches for a pin name and returns its internal index.
+Searches for a pin by name and returns its index (see Conventions §2).
 The pin name can contain hierarchy (separated by /) and bit indices (using brackets []).

-This function is only available after reading the netlist.
+This function is only available after the netlist is loaded.
 Different lookups can be parallelized.

 Return Value